 The 20 metre long individual lengths of polyethylene pipe are first welded into continuous before being drawn into the pipeline.

 Titeflow installation requires excavation of entry and exit (winch) pits at the extremities of each continuous length being installed.

-The location of these pits is determined by the requirement to minimise community disruption and they are sited where excavation is most convenient.
+The location of these pits is determined by the requirement to minimise community disruption and they are positioned where excavation is most convenient.
 The ability for Titeline to be installed over long continuous winching lengths means that distances between entry and exit pits of over 600 metres have been possible.

 The distance between pits can also be governed by discontinuities in the pipeline such as bends or the location of valves or other fittings.
-The benefits this offers over replacement of the water main by continuous trenching are obvious.
+The benefits this offers over the replacement of the water main by continuous trenching are obvious.

-Trenchless Technology for renewing of deteriorated sewers has been accepted by Water Authorities in Australia for the past 20 years.
+Trenchless Technology for renewing deteriorated sewers has been accepted by Water Authorities in Australia for the past 20 years.
 By minimising the need for excavation, and working at times that cause minimal traffic disruption, this project is a demonstration of the benefits that Trenchless Technology can bring to watermain rehabilitation.